jyotiyadav94/InsuranceClaims/readme.md

 * Instructions: You may invest as much time and effort as you wish.
 You can complete the task at your discretion, using whichever methods, libraries, and tools you think are most effective.

 ## Project Structure
-In this Notebook we will examine the Exploratory Data Analysis for the Machine learning.
+In this Report, we will examine the Exploratory Data Analysis for Machine learning.
+For Modelling Part of Machine Learning & LLM Refer to the Notebooks.

 ``` bash